 Pom Pom Maker

-A pom pom maker is a special tool with folding pieces that allows you to make big, full, pretty poms in a predictable size.
+This is a special tool with folding pieces that allows you to make big, full, pretty poms in a predictable size.
 Meaning, all your poms will look exactly the same in terms of fullness and size.
 I really love the maker for this reason.
-You can also experiment with different colors more easily!
+You can also experiment with different colors in the same pom more easily!

 Pom Poms with a Fork